google/software-product-sprint/walkthroughs/week-0-setup/intro-walkthrough.md

 Cloud Shell also comes with a command line console that lets you run commands in Google Cloud.

-Click the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> icon to toggle the Cloud Shell console.

 You can type commands into the console to run programs, compile your code, and deploy to Google Cloud.